 ADHD and substance use disorders often co-occur and co-occurrence of these conditions has a negative impact on the course of both conditions.
 Yet, ADHD is still too often overlooked or ignored.
 An increasing scientific interest in these conditions over the past decade has furthered our understanding of this frequent comorbidity in psychiatry and yielded directions for clinical practice with regard to the diagnostic process and treatment.
 This lecture will provide an overview of developments in this field over the past decade, including shared heritability, reliability of the diagnostic process and effectiveness of different pharmacotherapies, including high-dose stimulant treatment.

-Renee Bittoun,Tobacco Treatment Specialist/ Consultant, University of Notre Dame Australia Sydney, Australia
+Renee Bittoun,Tobacco Treatment Specialist/ Consultant, Professor at Notre Dame and Avondale University, Sydney, Australia

 Integrated Dual Disorder Treatment: Looking Forward After Twenty Years of Implementation